Corps of Royal New Zealand Military Police: Post World War II

 On 18 February 1949, the New Zealand Military Police were re-gazetted, and re-formed on 24 March 1951.
 On 18 July 1952, Her Majesty the Queen granted assent for the title "Royal", and the Corps became the "Royal New Zealand Provost Corps (RNZ Pro)".

 In 1952, a Colonel Commandant was appointed to the Corps.
 The first was Colonel E.W.
 Hayton.
 On his death in 1957 he was succeeded by Lieutenant Colonel R.R.J.
 Jenkin, MBE, who remained in the post until 1968.

 In August 1955, the first peacetime Regular Force commissioned officer was appointed to the Corps.
 This was Captain D.J.
 MacLeod who had first seen service with the Scots Guards and later with the Special Investigation Branch (SIB) of the Royal Military Police.
 MacLeod was appointed Head of Corps RNZ Pro at Army Headquarters and held this appointment until October 1962 when a reorganisation of the Corps took place.

 RNZ Pro personnel served with the New Zealand elements sent in support of the British response to the Malayan Emergency and in the Indonesia-Malaysia Confrontation.
-RNZ Pro personnel were also sent with NZ troops to the Vietnam War.

 On 1 October 1962, the first peacetime Provost Marshal of the New Zealand Army was appointed: Lieutenant Colonel R.H.F.
 Holloway, OBE, RNZA.
 Following this, in 1964 the first Regular Force Deputy Assistant Provost Marshal, Lieutenant Burton, was appointed.

+RNZMP were part of New Zealand's military and administrative forces sent to Vietnam in 1965.
+New Zealand Military Police patrolled with Australian Military Police and U.S Military Police as part of security operations of U.S. Naval Support Activity Saigon which was responsible for the protection of U.S personnel and installations in Saigon.
+From 1966 Australian administrative forces for combat operations moved to Vung Tau New Zealand MPs served with the Australian MPs.

 RNZ Pro personnel were stationed with New Zealand Force South East Asia in Singapore as part of the Far East Strategic Reserve from about 1972 until 1989.
 They formed part of a multinational military police unit, along with Royal Military Police, the Royal Australian Corps of Military Police and service police from the Royal New Zealand Air Force and Royal New Zealand Navy.

 From 1979 until the mid-1980s, RNZ Pro / RNZMP personnel provided security at the New Zealand Embassy in Moscow.

 On 18 December 1981, HM Queen Elizabeth consented to a title change and a new corps badge.
 The title was changed to the "Corps of Royal New Zealand Military Police".

-Current role and employment
+Role and employment

 The current role of the RNZMP is to police the force, and provide police support to the mission.
 "Policing the force" refers to activities focussed internally on own troops, while "police support to the mission" refers to activities applied on a military force's objectives.

 The five functional areas of RNZMP are: